DonnKey/KioskInstaller/README.md

 If you do it any other way, after the restart you will be required to authenticate to the device before it will boot.
 If you don't have the login information, the device becomes useless.
 There's more about FRP on the Web.

+Factory reset on some devices will cause it to appear to be doing nothing for several minutes.
+If it appears to hang in a splash screen give it several minutes.
+(The absence of a SIM card might make this behavior worse.)

 Note 2: Even if you don't intend to use NFC provisioning, just QR, you might want to set up the NFC application for your testing.
 It can save you the tedious process of re-entering the WiFi information for